lexara-prime-ai/GIT_FUNDAMENTALS/README.md

-This repository demonstartes the use of branches within a repository
+This repository demonstrates the use of branches within a repository